 ITU and ETSI reaffirmed their MoU in 2016.
 ETSI and ITU continue to enjoy successful collaboration in areas including ICT energy efficiency and methodologies to assess ICTs’ environmental impacts and standardization for C&I testing.

+ITU and OASIS continue collaboration on ICT security standardization.
+ITU adoped OASIS Trust Evaluation (2017) as ITU-T X.1276 “Authentication Step-Up Protocol and Metadata Version 1.0” to increase assurance in entity identification using authentication events and related entity information for the purpose of risk mitigation when making access control policy decisions.

+FIDO Alliance (‘Fast Identity Online’) was recognized in March 2018 as ITU-T A.5 qualified with regard to its technical documentation which has reached the “Proposed Standard Expanded to the world”.
+ITU adopted two new international standards submitted by the FIDO Alliance to overcome the security limitations of passwords, addressing biometric authentication on mobile devices and the use of external authenticators, such as mobile devices, to authenticate Web users.

 ITU and the NGMN Alliance cooperate in support of the development of next-generation mobile broadband technologies.

 Financial Inclusion Global Initiative (FIGI) is a three-year programme of collective action led by ITU, the World Bank Group and the Committee on Payments and Market Infrastructures, with support from the Bill & Melinda Gates Foundation.
 The initiative is designed to advance research in digital finance and accelerate digital financial inclusion in developing countries.